 Stroud Water Research Center is pleased to announce the expansion of watershed education professional development and training events.
 Workshops, webinars, and other events are open to preservice teachers, practicing teachers, nonformal educators, citizen scientists, and similar audiences.
-Some events offer Act 48 continuing education credits for certified teachers, and others include documentation of training hours that educators can submit to their school districts or add to their professional portfolios.
+Some events offer Act 48 continuing education hours for certified teachers, and others include documentation of training hours that educators can submit to their school districts or add to their professional portfolios.

 Increasing the number of events in this strategic initiative has been as a result of expanded personnel capacity in our education department and partnerships with other organizations.
 A recently developed Stream-to-Sky workshop series takes place at the Millersville University Watershed Education Training Institute in partnership with Millersville University’s education and biology departments and is co-taught with Nockamixon State Park Environmental Education Specialist Rebekah Sheeler.
 The series will include recurring fall sessions for secondary educators and recurring spring sessions for early childhood and elementary educators.